PoonLab/courses/GradPythonCourse/Readings/DateTime.md

 * Jan 1, 1970
 * 70/01/01

 There are several issues that arise here.
 First, month and day numbering are easily confused.
 Does `70/01/02` mean the first day of February or the second day of January?
 Even worse, if only the last two digits of the year are given then all three values (days, months, and years) can be confounded!
 Second, different representations can be used inconsistently.
 For example, NCBI Genbank records have a field for annotating sequences with the sample collection date, but I've seen several different date formats used among records.
+I try to use the ISO format whenever possible (YYYY-MM-DD).

 ![](https://imgs.xkcd.com/comics/iso_8601.png)